 Return to Napier following the coastline back to the port.

 Please note: This tour is suitable for guests with limited mobility and those who utilise a wheelchair; however, guests must be able to negotiate few steps to embark and disembark the coach.
 Little walking is required.
 Participation is limited; however, a minimum number of guests is required to operate.
+Guests must be at least 18 years old to participate in tastings of alcoholic beverages.
 We suggest you reserve this tour in advance to avoid disappointment.
 The order of sights visited may vary.

 Cape Kidnappers, the site of the world's largest mainland gannet colony, lies about 18 miles (29 kilometres) southeast of Napier.
 Usually these large sea birds breed only on isolated islands; Cape Kidnappers provides a unique opportunity to see them up close.

 After meeting your driver-guide, begin your excursion with a drive down Napier's beautiful Marine Parade, famous for its stand of Norfolk pines.
 Continue along the Hawke's Bay coast to Cape Kidnappers Sheep Station; from there, an unpaved road runs across rolling pastures, riverbeds and gullies.

 Your ride stops just a few yards (metres) from the gannet colony itself, affording a close-up look at the birds.
 The gannet is a member of the booby family, with a distinctive black eye marking and a pale gold crown.
 The birds arrive in the latter part of July; the chicks hatch in late November and December.
 Migration begins again in March.
 You may see gannets swooping and diving into the sea for food, while others preen themselves or perform the dance of the recognition ritual.
 Whilst viewing enjoy light refreshments.